pingcap/docs/how-to/upgrade/from-previous-version.md

 # TiDB Latest Development Version Upgrade Guide

-This document is targeted for users who want to upgrade from TiDB 2.0, 2.1, 3.0, or 3.1 versions to the latest development version (`latest`), or from an earlier development version to the latest development version.
-The latest development version is compatible with [TiDB Binlog of the cluster version](/reference/tidb-binlog/overview.md).
+This document is targeted for users who want to upgrade from TiDB 2.0, 2.1, 3.0, or 3.1 versions to the TiDB 4.0 version, or from an earlier version of TiDB 4.0 to the later version of TiDB 4.0.
+The TiDB 4.0 version version is compatible with [TiDB Binlog of the cluster version](/reference/tidb-binlog/overview.md).

-> **Warning:**
->
-> The latest development version of TiDB is not a stable version.
-Do not use it in the production environment.

 ## Upgrade caveat

-- Rolling back to 2.1.x or earlier versions after upgrading is not supported.
+- Rolling back to 3.1.x or earlier versions after upgrading is not supported.
-- Before upgrading to `latest` from 2.0.6 or earlier versions, check if there are any running DDL operations, especially time-consuming ones like `Add Index`.
+- Before upgrading to 4.0 from 2.0.6 or earlier versions, check if there are any running DDL operations, especially time-consuming ones like `Add Index`.
 If there are any, wait for the DDL operations to finish before you upgrade.
 - Parallel DDL is supported in TiDB 2.1 and later versions.
-Therefore, for clusters with a TiDB version earlier than 2.0.1, rolling update to `latest` is not supported.
+Therefore, for clusters with a TiDB version earlier than 2.0.1, rolling update to 4.0 is not supported.
 To upgrade, you can choose either of the following two options:

-    - Stop the cluster and upgrade to `latest` directly.
+    - Stop the cluster and upgrade to 4.0 directly.
-    - Roll update to 2.0.1 or later 2.0.x versions, and then roll update to the `latest` version.
+    - Roll update to 2.0.1 or later 2.0.x versions, and then roll update to the 4.0 version.

 > **Note:**
 >